-Suicide risk is high in people with mental disorders, in particular those with: depression (of all kinds); bipolar (manic-depression); schizophrenia; substance abuse.
+Suicide risk is high in people with mental disorders, in particular those with: Depression (of all kinds), Bipolar Disorder (Manic Depression), Schizophrenia, and Substance Abuse.
 If a young person talks to you about suicide, take them seriously - it is a myth that people who talk about suicide will not attempt suicide.